Security of Deep Reinforcement Learning for Autonomous Driving: A Survey: Reinforcement Learning

-\paragraph{Policy.} The policy ($\policy$) is the strategy (behavior) adopted by the agent.
-For example, a policy might prescribe halting the ego car whenever the agent observes a red light at a crossing.
-The policy that led the agent to choose the action $\action_i \in \set A(\stateRL_t)$ that, given the current state $\stateRL_t$, maximizes the Q-function is usually called optimal policy $\policy^*$.
+\paragraph{Policy} The policy $\policy$ is the strategy (or behavior) adopted by the agent to infer the best action to take at its state $\stateRL$.
+For example, a policy might require halting the ego car whenever the agent observes a red light at a crossing.
+The policy that leads the agent to choose the action $\action_i \in \set A(\stateRL_t)$ that maximizes the Q-function is called the optimal policy and is denoted by $\policy^*$.